wefatherley/pacder/README.md

 # WIP pacder
-This package furnishes programmatic and browser-based access to the REDCap API, allowing token holders to __delete__, __export__, and __import__ content related to one or more of their projects.
-Applications include ETL solutions, project analysis, interview client development, and more.
+Exposes the REDCap API through the Python programming langauge, allowing token holders to __delete__, __export__, and __import__ content related to one or more of their projects.
+Applications include ETL flows, project analysis, interview client development, and more.
 ## Install
 Available for __Python 3.6+__.
 There are no dependencies other than the Python standard library.